jcubic/lips/docs/docs/scheme-intro/continuations.md

 ;; ==> #t
 ```

-Here for-each always iterates over all elements, but with early exit, it will return immediately when
+Here `for-each` always iterates over all elements, but with continuation, it will return immediately when
-found a value.
+a value is found.

 ## Loops